 After you finish watching the Indy 500 this Sunday, you may want to have your designated driver take you home.
 Not only should he be sober, but he also should have no interest in motor sports.

+According to Australian researchers, being a race fan makes you more likely to not only speed in your own car but also to see little wrong with it.
 Several factors have been found to influence a driver's attitude towards speeding and aggressive driving, including age, gender and what psychologists call "sensation seeking propensity."
 This thrill-seeking behavior may also be a result of a driver's environment.

+Paul Tranter and James Warn of the University of New South Wales wanted to see if following professional motor sports as a fan added to the need to be fast and furious.
 Specifically, they considered whether social cognitive theory, made famous by American psychologist Albert Bandura, explained a fan's need to imitate their favorite drivers by pushing the limits on public roads.